dotnet/docs-maui/docs/includes/linker-control.md

 </PropertyGroup>
 ```

-This will include warnings about the entire app, including your own code, library code, and SDK code.
+Not suppressing trim analysis warnings will include warnings about the entire app, including your own code, library code, and SDK code.

 ### Show detailed warnings

 Trim analysis produces at most one warning for each assembly that comes from a `PackageReference`, indicating that the assembly's internals aren't compatible with trimming.
-When marking an assembly as linker safe, library authors should enable individual warnings for all assemblies by setting the `TrimmerSingleWarn` MSBuild property to `false`:
+As a library author, when you mark an assembly as linker safe, you should enable individual warnings for all assemblies by setting the `TrimmerSingleWarn` MSBuild property to `false`:

 ```xml
 <PropertyGroup>